 The objective of the VA Mission Act is to bring better health care options to Veterans through high-quality facilities.
 Including telehealth, VA facilities, and other options in your immediate community.
 We are excited about this shift to better health options.

-Existing programs will fall into one of these programs to remove the complexity of processes and provide better customer service.
+Existing programs like the VA Mission Act will fall into one of these programs to remove the complexity of processes and provide better customer service.
 The expansion of community care providers will be managed and administered through 3rd party agencies however, the VA will work directly with the veterans to schedule community care appointments.
 VA Community Care Program

 With VA approval, the veteran will only have to meet one of the six eligibility requirements to qualify for a Community Care option:

 - The veteran needs a service not available at a VA medical facility

 - Veteran lives in the U.S. or territory without a full-service VA medical facility

 - Veteran qualifies under the Grandfathered provision related to distance eligibility

 - VA cannot provide care within certain designated access standards

 - A VA Service Line does not meet certain quality standards